brendzz/pint_bot/README.md

 ### Bot
 1. Create a new Discord bot in the [Developer Portal](https://discord.com/developers/applications).
 2. Invite the bot to your server with the "application.commands" permission.
 3. Set up a `.env` file in the bot folder.
 See the `.env.example` file for reference.
-Add your Discord Bot Token from the Developer Portal as `BOT_TOKEN`.
+Add your Discord Bot Token from the [Developer Portal](https://discord.com/developers/applications) as `BOT_TOKEN`.
-4. Add your API URL to the `config.py` file as `API_URL` (if running locally, this is likely `http://127.0.0.1:8000`).
-Customise the other settings if you wish, or leave them as defaults.
+4. Customise the settings in the `config.py` file if you wish, or leave them as defaults.
 5. Run `pint_bot.py` to start the bot:
 ```bash
 python -m bot.pint_bot